isomerpages/tp-virtualcampus/media/performing_arts/_posts/2022-06-17-post-Teatro.md

 permalink: /performing-arts/teatro/
 date: 2022-06-17
 description: ""
+variant: markdown
 ---
 <table>
 	<tbody>
 		<tr>
 			<td>
 				<p>
                     Teatro, meaning Theatre in Spanish, is made up of a diverse collective of students who share a passion for performance, drama and ideation.
-Through high quality "live" productions, filmed scrips and concert narratives, Teatro is always seeking to explore the unknown and push the boundaries of creativity.
+Through high quality "live" and recorded productions as well as concert narratives, Teatro is always seeking to explore the unknown and push the boundaries of creativity.
                     <br>
                     <br>
 				</p>